nasa-fornax/fornax-documentation/README.md

 * Do I need to worry about costs when working in the SP?
   * NASA will pay for the work that you do, but please be mindful of those costs.
 * How do I know what costs I am incurring?
-* Is there a way to share my data with international collaborators?
 * Can I do code development in emacs or vi or some other IDE?
   * Emacs or vi is possible from the terminal
 * Is there a limit to the number of packages a user can install?